 - Microsecond time resolution

-- Timescale is much shorter thus allowing to study of dynamic system and kinetics
+- The timescale is much shorter, thus allowing to study of dynamic systems and kinetics

 CD Full Form: Limitations

 - Certain buffer compounds in the sample strongly absorb in the Far-UV region and cause interference.

 - Carbohydrates cannot be easily studied through CD.

 - Oxygen must be completely absent from the system to experiment with 200nm

 - It does not provide atomic-level structural analysis.

 - It can be used only for qualitative analysis of data.

 - Not able to provide a piece of detailed residue-specific information as in NMR and X-Ray Crystallography